Friday, March 23rd, 2018

 11:00am Developing Housing for the “Missing Middle” – New Financing Tools and Strategies

 The high cost of housing in the Bay Area is making it increasingly difficult for Bay Area businesses to attract and retain workers.
 Yet, most affordable housing is focused on the lower wage portion of the workforce who qualify for subsidy programs, and very little housing is being produced or preserved for the “missing middle” of workers.
 The Bay Area is famous for our groundbreaking innovations, so what better place to develop new solutions to address this challenge head-on.
 This session will put forward new financing tools that can move the needle in raising capital alongside complementary strategies to lower costs.
 Hear from one of nation’s largest developers, a start-up fund raising money for workforce housing in Texas, and an established investor in low and moderate income housing across America, all of whom have innovative products and provocative ideas about how to address this challenge.

 Diane Olmstead, Managing Partner, Haring Street Ventures.
 (Moderator)

 Heather Hood, Deputy Director Northern California,Enterprise Community Partners

 David Steinwedell, CEO, Affordable Central Texas

 12:00pm Race, Power, and Housing: Designing for Equity in the 21st Century

-Antwi Akom, Professor & Founding Director UCSF & SFSU, Social Innovation and Urban Opportunity Lab, and CEO and Co-Founder of Streetwyze
+Antwi Akom, Professor and Funding Director, UCSF & SFSU, Social Innovation and Urban Opportunity Lab

-Labor and development prospectives on the future of modular housing in the Bay Area.
+Labor and development perspectives on the future of modular housing in the Bay Area.